Home > Destinations > 14 of the best things to do in Narbonne France in 24 hours

 La Franqui

 La Franqui is a great place to visit although I’d highly recommend driving a car here as it is a bit out of the way.
 We caught a train from Gare de Narbonne to Gare de Leucate, thinking there were shuttle buses to take us to the beach.
 This wasn’t the case, so we had to walk about 4.5 km.
-After taking quite a few wrong turns, we got there about an hour later.
+After taking several wrong turns, we arrived about an hour later.

 This is a relaxed beach area that runs into a dead end.
 Low rise accommodation, many taking on the look of Spanish haciendas line the hill and backstreets.
 The ocean is blue, the sand is golden.